Chemotherapy Drugs

 Susan G. Komen®‘s position on fairness in oral cancer drug coverage |

-Although most chemotherapy is given by vein (through an IV), a few chemotherapy drugs are pills (oral chemotherapy).
-Insurance coverage of oral cancer drugs Insurance policies haven’t kept pace with treatment advances.
-IV chemotherapy is usually covered under a health insurance plan’s medical benefit, but oral chemotherapy is usually covered under a plan’s prescription drug benefit.
-As a result, people often find themselves facing high out-of-pocket costs when filling prescriptions for oral chemotherapy.
-Sometimes this can cost thousands of dollars a month.
-The impact of high drug costs High prescription drug costs are a barrier to care.
+Insurance coverage of oral cancer drugs Cancer medications given through an IV into a vein or by an injection (under the skin or into a muscle) are usually covered under a health insurance plan’s medical benefit.
+However, oral cancer drugs (cancer medications that are pills) are usually covered under a health insurance plan’s prescription drug benefit.
+As a result, people often find themselves facing high out-of-pocket costs when filling prescriptions for oral cancer drugs.
+Sometimes these costs can be thousands of dollars a month.
+The impact of high cost-sharing High prescription drug costs and the resulting out-of-pocket burden on patients are a barrier to care.
 They can prevent people from getting the medications prescribed by their health care providers.
-No one should be forced to get less appropriate treatment because an insurer gives more coverage for IV chemotherapy than oral chemotherapy.
-Efforts to increase fairness in drug coverage Komen supports state and federal efforts to require insurers to provide the same or better coverage for oral chemotherapy as they do for IV chemotherapy.
-This would help ensure patients have access to affordable, appropriate treatment.
-Take action Ask your U.S. representative to co-sponsor the Cancer Drug Parity Act. |
+No one should be forced to get less appropriate treatment because an insurer gives more coverage for IV and injectable drugs than for pills.
+Efforts to increase fairness in drug coverage Komen supports state and federal efforts to require insurers to provide the same or better coverage for oral cancer drugs as they do for IV and injectable cancer drugs.
+This would help make sure patients have access to affordable, appropriate treatment.
+Become a Komen Advocacy Insider Sign up to be a Komen Advocacy Insider and get informed when action is needed on drug coverage issues at the state or national level. |